 It contains Excel, Powerpoint and Word equivalents.
 And you don’t lose any important features by using it.

-The big reasons why you need to use this as a marketer though is the collaboration features.
+The big reasons why you need to use this though is the collaboration features.

 You can share your documents, add comments and create beautiful looking pieces that can be turned into any other form of document also.

 This, combined with Google Drive, is perfect for any remote work as well as in-house work between multiple computers.
 I use it to create all of my: blog posts, sales copy, articles and for any external writers I use to submit work.